blazejsewera/blog/README.md

 Normal `.tar.gz` can be also created using `yarn tar:gz` script.

-To download an archive built in Github Actions, look at `download_artifact.sh`, or do it manually:
+To download an archive built in Github Actions:

 1. Get download URL of the latest dist:
    ```bash